 TESOL minor or endorsement

-Opportunities are available to complete either a TESOL minor or TESOL endorsement.
+Opportunities are available to complete a TESOL minor.

 Students do not need to have expertise in any other (non-English) language in order to teach English as a second language.
 The TESOL minor is open to students from any major, however students majoring or minoring in Spanish have found the TESOL minor complements their Spanish studies.

 Declare a TESOL minor.

 "I am working in the Washington Local School district in Toledo.
 I am an ESL tutor, which means that I pull students out of their regular classrooms for half-hour sessions in ESL.
 I have found the TESOL courses I took at Bluffton helpful especially this year because I have four newcomers to the U.S., and they have not studied English at all.
 It has been interesting and fun to work with these students because, as a teacher, one sees very evident progress in terms of speaking, listening to and understanding, reading and writing in the English language.
 I also found the extensive work we did with pronunciation to be helpful, as I am working with one student who not only qualifies for the ESL program, but also has learning and physical disabilities which affect his speech."